nickfargo/omicron/README.md

 O.delta( subject, source, [ ...sourceN ] )
 ```

-The `deep delta` specialization of [`edit`](#edit): deeply copies each `source` operand into `subject`, and returns the **delta** of the operation.
-In the case of multiple `source` operands, an array of deltas is returned.
+The `deep delta` specialization of [`edit`](#edit): deeply copies each `source` operand into `subject`, and returns the **anti-delta** of the operation.
+In the case of multiple `source` operands, an array of anti-deltas is returned.

-The returned delta object records the displaced values of properties of `subject` updated or deleted as a result of the operation, and — using the [`NIL`](#nil) entity — the prior *nonexistence* of properties that were added to `subject` as a result of the operation.
-Performing a successive `delta` or deep-`edit` operation on `subject`, this time providing the delta object returned by the first operation as the `source` for the second operation, will cause `subject` to be restored to its original condition.
+The returned anti-delta object records the displaced values of properties of `subject` updated or deleted as a result of the operation, and — using the [`NIL`](#nil) entity — the prior *nonexistence* of properties that were added to `subject` as a result of the operation.
+Performing a successive `delta` or deep-`edit` operation on `subject`, this time providing the anti-delta returned by the first operation as the `source` for the second operation, causes `subject` to be restored to its original condition.

-This relationship can be expressed as an invariant: for any plain-objects `subject` and `object`, `delta` asserts that the following function will always evaluate to `true`:
+For any plain-objects `subject` and `object`, `delta` asserts that the following function will always evaluate to `true`:

 ```javascript
 function invariant ( subject, object ) {